Financial Event: OPEC Meeting

 Extraordinary meetings can be scheduled only if a member country requests it and has received the approval of the majority of OPEC members.

-The next OPEC and non-OPEC Ministerial Meeting will convene in Vienna, Austria, in 10 June 2020
+The next OPEC and non-OPEC Ministerial Meeting will convene on 04 March 2021

 The outcome will be announced at 5pm (UK time) on the day of the meeting.